RICCIARDI-Adrien/Christmas_Tree/README.md

 # Christmas tree

-A lighted christmas tree with shiny light bulbs.
+A lighted Christmas tree with shiny fairy lights and star.

+Board is powered by an USB-B connector.
+Use a 2A (or more) standard USB power supply, like [this one](https://fr.rs-online.com/web/p/adaptateurs-ac-dc/1242193/).

 ## Building